-What are the aggregate consequences of introducing a borrowing constraint, by setting a debt limit tighter than the natural one, so that on average that constraint becomes binding for a non-negligible fraction of households?
-We address this question by computing the impulse responses to monetary and technology shocks in a calibrated version of HANK-II with $\psi = 2$, and a borrowing limit implying that 30% of households are constrained in the steady state.
+What are the aggregate consequences of introducing a borrowing constraint, by setting a debt limit tighter than the natural debt limit so that such constraint becomes binding for a nonnegligible fraction of house-holds every period?
+We address this question by computing the impulse responses to monetary and technology shocks in a calibrated version of HANK-II with $\psi = 2$.
+The implied borrowing limit is consistent with 30% of households being constrained in the stochastic steady state, consistently with Kaplan et al. (2014).
 The settings for the remaining parameters are left unchanged.
 Figure 4 displays the resulting impulse responses, together with those generated by HANK-I.

-The first panel of Figure 4 shows that the response of output to an expansionary monetary policy shock.
-Perhaps surprisingly, we see that the presence of a binding borrowing constraint does not amplify significantly the response of output.
-The previous finding seems at odds with the fact that in HANK-II a significant fraction of households behave in a handto-mouth fashion, thus generating a large direct multiplier effect captured by the coefficient $\lambda_t^H \left[\Theta_t^H - \vartheta(1 - \Xi_t^H)\frac{M}{M_t}\right]$ -the slope of the Keynesian cross- in (19).
-At least, two factors account for this seeming paradox.
-First, the direct effects of interest rate changes, working through intertemporal substitution by unconstrained household are now smaller, since the latter account only for a fraction $1 - \lambda_t^H$ of all households.
-Secondly, because of the tighter borrowing constraint the distribution of wealth across households in HANK-II is less dispersed than in HANK-I. As a result, the interest rate exposure channel is more muted.
+The first panel of figure 4 shows the response of output to an expansionary monetary policy shock.
+Perhaps surprisingly, we see that the presence of a binding borrowing constraint does not amplify significantly the response of output, and it dampens it after a certain horizon.
+The previous finding seems at odds with the fact that in HANK-II, a significant fraction of households behave in a hand-to-mouth fashion, thus generating a large direct multiplier effect captured by coefficient Φ_t -the slope of the Keynesian cross in equation (19).
+At least two factors account for this result.
+First, the direct effects of interest rate changes, working through intertemporal substitution by unconstrained households, are now smaller because the latter account only for a fraction $1 - \lambda_t^H$ of all households.
+Second, because of the tighter borrowing constraint, the distribution of wealth across households in HANK-II is less dispersed than in HANK-I. As a result, the interest rate exposure channel is more muted.